 These individuals have received dharma transmission (certification to teach independently) from Tim Burkett.
 To schedule dokusan (a one-to-one meeting) with one of them, please contact firstname.lastname@example.org

 Ted O'Toole first became interested in Buddhism in 1973, and began his formal practice in 1992 at the Zen Buddhist Temple in Ann Arbor, Michigan.
 The following year he moved to Minnesota and became a member of MZMC, where he received the precepts from Shohaku Okamura.
 He was ordained as a priest by Tim Burkett in 2005, and received dharma transmission (permission to teach independently) from Tim in February of 2012.
-He has served MZMC in various roles, including practice leader, work leader, and caretaker of altars and rituals.
-He has co-led three practice periods with Tim, has led meditation retreats, and has taught the classes Basics of Buddhism and Creative Writing as Buddhist Practice.
-He is currently a member of MZMC's board of directors and membership committee, and takes a monthly turn leading Tuesday Night Gathering, Saturday morning guided meditation, and the Sunday morning introductory course.
-Ted grew up on a farm in North Dakota and often incorporates his early experiences into his dharma talks.
+He has served MZMC in various roles, and is currently Assistant Guiding Teacher.
+He frequently leads practice periods and meditation retreats, and has taught various classes, including Basics of Buddhism, the Four Noble Truths, Creative Writing as Buddhist Practice, and Zen and the Art of Public Speaking.
+Ted grew up on a farm in North Dakota, and often incorporates his early experiences into his dharma talks.
+He has done construction, packing plant, and factory work, and currently works in the legal profession.
 He and his wife Kathy Guthrie live in St. Paul, and enjoy their extended family, as well as gardening, house projects, biking, cross-country skiing, and writing.
 It is a great joy, Ted says, to teach the dharma and build sangha, and to be supported in turn by a kind, vibrant, and exciting community.
 To schedule dokusan (a one-to-one meeting) with him contact email@example.com

 Rosemary Taylor, Senior Teacher

-Rosemary started practicing Zen meditation in 1994, was ordained by Tim Burkett in 2003, became Shuso (a senior student) in 2007, and received dharma transmission in September 2010.
-After studying Nyoho-e (the Way of Sewing) with Tomoe Katagiri for 16 years, Rosemary became one of three sewing teachers endorsed by Tomoe-san upon her retirement in the summer of 2013.
-Among the positions Rosemary has held at Zen Center are Associate Guiding Teacher, Tenzo (head cook), Ino (center coordinator), Attendant, and Chiden (caretaker of altars and rituals), as well as various administrative roles.
-She lives in south Minneapolis with her husband Dave; they are empty-nester parents of a daughter and a son.
+Rosemary was ordained by Tim Burkett in 2003 and received dharma transmission in September 2010.
+Meanwhile, after studying Nyoho-e (the Way of Sewing) with Tomoe Katagiri for 16 years, Rosemary became one of three people authorized to teach by Tomoe-san upon her retirement in 2013.
+Rosemary now helps people sew their rakusu in preparation for Zen Initiation, and okesa for ordination and dharma transmission.
+She describes teaching sewing as "helping people see what zazen has to do with your everyday life."
+She lives in Minneapolis with her husband Dave; they have an adult daughter and son, along with one grandpuppy.
 To schedule dokusan (a one-to-one meeting) with her contact firstname.lastname@example.org